noir-lang/noir/README.md

 Logging goes through the [`info` and `debug`](circuits/cpp/barretenberg/cpp/src/barretenberg/common/log.hpp) functions in C++, and through the [DebugLogger](yarn-project/foundation/src/log/debug.ts) module in Typescript.
 To see the log output, set a `DEBUG` environment variable to the name of the module you want to debug, to `aztec:*`, or to `*` to see all logs.

+## Releases

+Releases are driven by [release-please](https://github.com/googleapis/release-please), which maintains a 'Release PR' containing an updated CHANGELOG.md since the last release.
+Triggering a new release is simply a case of merging this PR to master.
+A [github workflow](./.github/workflows/release_please.yml) will create the tagged release triggering CircleCI to build and deploy the version at that tag.

 ## Contribute